ecasilla/Static-Website/README.md

 ###grunt prod
 `grunt prod`

-This task does everything the dev task does and it also minifys your images
+This task does everything the dev task does exepcts it also minifys your images

 ##JsHint